F5Networks/f5-declarative-onboarding/docs/do-container.rst

 Using Declarative Onboarding in a Docker Container
 --------------------------------------------------

+..
+IMPORTANT:: This Community-Supported solution for DO running in a Docker container is being archived as of DO 1.16.
+F5 will no longer provide new versions of DO running in a container.

-F5 Networks has created a Docker Container (currently Community Supported) with Declarative Onboarding installed (1.2.0).
+F5 Networks has created a Community-Supported Docker Container with Declarative Onboarding installed (1.2.0).
 You can use this container to create new BIG-IP systems.
 This can be extremely useful for automating BIG-IP configurations.

-..
-IMPORTANT:: Note this solution is Community Supported and in the **f5Devcentral** organization on Docker Hub.

 Prerequisites
 ~~~~~~~~~~~~~